couchbase/n1fty/flex/NOTES.md

     (ex: type="beer"), because if you don't, there can be false negatives.
-    - example: FTS index has type mapping where type="beer", but the N1QL is looking for WHERE name="coors" -- false negative as the FTS index will be missing entries for brewery docs whose name is "coors".
+    - example: FTS index has type mapping where type="beer", but the N1QL is looking for WHERE name="coors" -- false negative as the FTS index will only have entries for beer docs and (importantly) will be missing entries for brewery docs whose brewery name is "coors".
-    - to have no false negatives, it has to be WHERE name="coors" AND type="beer".
+    - to have no false negatives, the query has to look like WHERE type="beer" AND name="coors" otherwise n1fty should return not-sargable.
-    - this be done carefully on a conjunction level, a'la...
+    - this should be done carefully on a per-conjunction level, a'la...
       ((type = "beer" AND
         beer_name = "coors" AND
+        sargable-exprs-with-beer-only-fields AND
-        exprs-with-fields-that-only-appear-in-beer-type-mapping) OR
+        any-other-fields-are-considered-filterable) OR
        (type = "brewery" AND
         brewery_name = coors" AND
-        exprs-with-fields-that-only-appear-in-brewery-type-mapping)).
+        sargable-exprs-with-brewery-only-fields AND
+        any-other-fields-are-considered-filterable)).
-    - fields indexed by the default type mapping need its own more complex type discriminator, like...
+    - default type mapping need a more complex 'negative' type discriminator, like...
-      ((type != "beer" AND type != "brewery") AND exprs-that-use-default-type-mapping-fields-only).
+      ((type != "beer" AND type != "brewery") AND sargable-exprs-with-[non-beer/non-brewery]-fields AND
+       any-other-fields-are-considered-filterable).
+    - what if user references brewery fields (or other non-beer fields) in the beer-centric subtree?
+ANS: those can be treated as filterable due to the conjunction, even though n1fty might be returning additional false positives, it's logically correct.
   - an approach is that IndexedFields / FieldInfos can be hierarchical, where the top-level FieldInfo represents the default type mapping.